 My good friend, Ian Stewart, racing driver of Ecurie Ecosse fame, was the first to notice the hideously stupid comments appearing that proliferated what was once a chat site for car enthusiasts exchanging tips on car maintenance and car bargains.

-At the point I decided to call it a day I penned a final article, one to wreak revenge on my persistent, inane antagonists.
-It wasn’t a site to post essays.
-With few exceptions those on it never read past a tabloid headline without getting a headache.
+At the point I decided to call it a day.
+I penned a final article, one to wreak revenge on my persistent, inane antagonists.
+It was not a site to post essays, so I posted the article in short paragraphs.
+Just as well, with few exceptions those on the site never read past a tabloid headline without getting a headache.

 To provoke outrage I posted a number of attacks on English mores and attitudes, one after the other, in the form of phrases and epigrams.
 Soon as I received a UKipper expressing outrage, I posted another in response.
 I cannot remember them all, so here are only a few.
 I have numbered them for a good reason made obvious later.